Florida Spousal Support Calculator

 Cohabitation of the recipient in a supportive relationship

-Retirement: Payor reaching full retirement age creates a rebuttable presumption for modification or termination.
+Retirement: Payor reaching full retirement age creates a rebuttable presumption for modification, but courts now examine whether retirement is genuine.

 Florida Alimony FAQs

-Florida now recognizes four types of alimony (permanent alimony was eliminated in 2023):
+Florida recognizes four types of alimony (permanent alimony is no longer awarded):

 • Bridge-the-Gap Alimony: Short-term support (up to 2 years) for legitimate short-term needs